anapeksha/AuthSafe/Readme.md

-# AuthFlow
+# AuthSafe

 🚀 Connect with users effortlessly, secure their data with ease, and elevate your application's security to new heights.
-AuthFlow provides a seamless authentication service to handle all your security needs.
+AuthSafe provides a seamless authentication service to handle all your security needs.

 ## Table of Contents